brechtvdv/Article-Open-Traffic-Lights/content/implementation.md

 </figure>

 Another feature that the interface _should_ expose is *[templated links](https://www.hydra-cg.com/spec/latest/core/#templated-links)*: a client should be able to construct a URL to retrieve the fragment that contains observations around a certain *time* parameter. [](#templated-link) gives an example on how to express this **hypermedia** control.
 The server _must_ redirect with a HTTP 302 status code to the fragment whose time range encapsulates *time*.
 When missing, the last fragment is returned.
-While this approach may seem to abolish the paged links, paged links help lowering the barrier for Open Data reusers and Web crawlers that want to follow links instead of generating URLs.
+With the templated links hypermedia control, Open Data reusers don't have to crawl through all the fragments to fetch observations between a certain time range.
+Technically, templated links can replace pagination hypermedia links, but these links are necessary to lower the barrier for Open Data reusers such as [regular Web crawlers](cite:cites niu2012overview).

 <figure id="templated-link" class="">
 ````/code/templated-link.txt````